nathanielbd/blog/content/projects.md

 ![](/ccc.png)

-A vanilla JS webgame I made as I was learning JavaScript. *Ready Player One* and its featured classic text-adventure game *ZORK* was fresh in my mind.
+A vanilla JavaScript webgame I made as I was learning JavaScript. *Ready Player One* and its featured classic text-adventure game *ZORK* was fresh in my mind.
 You can play the game and find my easter eggs [here](https://cold-crisp-catnap.neocities.org/).
 I have since learned about text parsing and frontend frameworks, so I plan to remake this one.